AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/configure-forms-inbox-search-rail.md

 ## Range Predicate {#range-predicate}

-You can filter Inbox items based on a column of Number type using the Range Predicate.
+You can filter Inbox items to search for a number range within an Inbox column using the Range Predicate.
 You can also choose to include decimal values for numbers.

 To configure a Range Predicate: